dnewcome/docupy/README.md

 # TODO

-replace multiple trace definitions with one
+Add logging

-Add rest of fields to existing recordtypes
+Add rest of fields to some defs
-Add rest of unimplemented Docusign data types

-Find out how to handle fields that return errors when provided with null values.

-package system is totally non-standard.
-Need to understand how this is supposed to work
+Add rest of unimplemented Docusign data types package system is totally non-standard.
+Need to understand how this is supposed to work refactor method names to be more pythonic

-set up test runner correctly

-refactor method names to be more pythonic